Selected projects & collaborations

 Started 2009, end date unknown

 This long-term project involves the creation of a portrait series inspired by an ongoing letter exchange with US-based, British-born businessman and art collector convicted of securities fraud in 2008, and now serving a sixteen-year sentence in a US jail.
 Each four-foot square work is based on a single photograph of this man and his wife taken whilst under house arrest pending trial.
 My subject, a university graduate, dedicated family man and former high-flyer of the corporate banking world now shares a cell with a convicted murderer and has no chance for parole before 2022.
 I will continue adding one new work to the series until his release.
-The first eight works, together with extracts from letters, are currently featured in a solo exhibition in Manchester Cathedral.
+The first eight works, together with extracts from letters, were featured in a solo exhibition in Manchester Cathedral during Lent 2017 and transfer to Ushaw College, Durham for display throughout Summer 2017.

 "A heart- and gut-wrenching sight.
-I came upon the words, forms and colours by surprise and did not expect to find such wanting here.
-Bellissimo."
-Written in Exhibition Comment Book by an Italian visitor, Manchester Cathedral, 10 March 2017.
+I came upon the words, forms and colours by surprise and did not expect to find such wanting here" - visitor to the Manchester exhibition from Ireland

 Alpha and Omega - Libretto